 An improved version of the Junior, the "Model 208B", was introduced in 1964; it featured electrically-operated flaps and an optional larger wing.
 It was followed in turn in 1965 by the "Model 208C", with various refinements.
 About 250 to 300 MFI-9 and Model 208 machines were built up to end of production in the late 1960s.

 * In the mid-1960s MFI began work on a slightly scaled-up version of the MFI-9 for use as a primary trainer or military utility aircraft.
 MFI was bought out by SAAB in 1968, but the program continued, with a prototype of the "SAAB MFI-15" performing its first flight on 11 July 1969.
-Its general configuration was very much like that of the MFI-9, with a strut-braced high wing featuring a slight forward sweep; fixed tricycle landing gear; a conventional tail arrangement; an upward-hinging canopy; two side-by-side seats with dual controls, and space behind the front seats for baggage or an optional backward-facing third seat; and an Avco Lycoming IO-320-B2 flat-four air-cooled engine with 120 kW (160 HP).
+Its general configuration was very much like that of the MFI-9, with:

-The conventional tail assembly with the low-mounted tailplane proved too prone to damage from rocks and the like kicked up by rough-field operation, and so the prototype featured a tee tail with a high tailplane, and was also refitted with a more powerful IO-360-A1B6 engine with 150 kW (200 HP).
+The conventional tail assembly with the low-mounted tailplane proved too prone to damage from rocks and the like kicked up by rough-field operation.
+The prototype was rebuilt with a high tailplane, and was also refitted with a more powerful IO-360-A1B6 engine with 150 kW (200 HP).
 It returned to flight test in its new configuration on 26 February 1971, and successful flight evaluation led to production as the "MFI-15 Safari".
 Tailwheel landing gear, better suited to rough-field operations, was available as an option, though it is unclear if any tailwheel Safaris were ever sold.

 Most Safaris were sold for private use, but two were sold to the air force of Sierra Leone as pilot trainers, though they were sold off again in a few years.
 Norway bought 16 Safaris in 1981 as primary trainers to replace the SAAB Safir, with three attrition replacements obtained in 1982:1983 and four more replacements obtained in 1987 -- for a total of 23 Norwegian Safaris.